Cahuachi: Trophy heads

-There was a multitude of trophy heads recovered in the cemeteries of Cahuachi.
-Excavators Kroeber, Strong, Doering all found heads, or conversely bodies with heads missing that indicate the practice of trophy head taking.
+There were multitudes of trophy heads recovered from the cemeteries of Cahuachi.
+Excavators Kroeber, Strong, Doering all found heads – or conversely bodies with heads missing – that indicate the practice of trophy head taking.
 Nasca trophy head taking occurs with warfare, ritual battles, and sacrificial practices.
 Nasca trophy heads are found in Nasca cemeteries, usually in tombs of other burials.
-It has been interpreted that the ritualistic reasoning behind taking the heads was “a ceremonial means of gathering the life – or soul - force of enemies,” and done during warfare where the main purpose of which was territorial expansion.
+It has been interpreted that the ritualistic reasoning behind taking the heads was “a ceremonial means of gathering the life – or soul – force of enemies,” and done during warfare where the main purpose of which was territorial expansion.
 Kroeber's excavations include a burial where the head was missing, as well as a “nest of three trophy heads” in a separate grave, and six other trophy heads lining a tomb.
 Strong recovered in his excavations a head and vessel associated with each other.
 Nasca trophy heads have been known to be placed in large vessels in cemeteries.

 Doering found at the front of a tomb, a line of nine trophy heads with plaited hair, and where two of them were on a bed of coca leaves.
-Silverman's team discovered a young adult male head, and is a classic example of a Nasca trophy head.
+Silverman's team discovered a young adult male head, and is a classic example of a Nasca trophy head:

-The eyes, eyebrows, beard, and mustache are present.
+The head exhibits frontal-occipital cranial deformation.
+Its eyes, eyebrows, beard, and mustache are present.
 The dark straight hair is elaborately braided.
 The skin is preserved but brittle.
 The scalp exhibits a series of deliberate incisions made with a sharp instrument.
 The tongue was removed.
 The lips were sealed with two splinters of huarango wood.
 A carrying cord emerges through a hole in the frontal bone.
 The cheeks were stuffed with plainweave cotton cloth.
-The head exhibits frontal-occipital cranial deformation.